|

 Mystery Scene Review:

-"A riveting scientific suspense novel on the order of the popular Preston and Child thrillers. . . .
+"A riveting scientific suspense novel on the order of the popular Preston and Child thrillers.
 Boland makes complicated theories about DNA and genetically linked illnesses easily understood.
 And in contrast to many science-heavy suspense novelists, Boland also has the ability to create three-dimensional characters.
 [The hero's] love life is a mess; Silas Merton, the island's mayor and only clergyman, is also the town drunk; and even brutish Luther turns out to be much, much more than your average killer. . . .
-Hominid never fails to make for exciting reading."
-(Betty Webb)
+Hominid never fails to make for entertaining reading."
+Betty Webb

 |